airshipit/hostconfig-operator/airship-host-config/README.md

 stop_on_failure: When set to true stops the playbook execution on that host and subsequent hosts whenever a task fails on a node

-max_failure_percenatge: Sets the Maximum failure percenatge of hosts that are allowed to fail on a every iteration
+max_failure_percentage: Sets the Maximum failure percentage of hosts that are allowed to fail on a every iteration

 reexecute: Executes the playbook again on the successful hosts as well